adityasengar/adityasengar.github.io/_posts/2025-07-03-appendix_series.md

-# Appendix: The Physics and Mathematics of Conditional Diffusion
+# B. The Physics and Mathematics of Conditional Diffusion

 The Diffusion Module at the heart of AlphaFold 3 is a concept of profound elegance, drawing its power from the principles of non-equilibrium thermodynamics and statistical physics.
 The core idea is to master the creation of order by first mastering its destruction.
 Imagine a drop of ink in water—a low-entropy, high-information state.
 Over time, random molecular motion (Brownian motion) causes it to spread into a uniform, high-entropy state of maximum disorder.
 The diffusion model asks: can we learn the exact, time-reversed path to command every single ink molecule to re-form into the original, complex droplet?